Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 make drop-mango

-The Makefile invokes:
+The Makefile expands to:

 docker compose run --rm imagebuilder \